Legend of the Five Rings (collectible card game): The Destroyer War (Celestial Edition)

 The arc began in June 2009 with the release of Celestial Edition.
 The story begins with events following the tournament story line of The War of Dark Fire.
 The promotional set was Forgotten Legacy.
 A bit apart from the other learn to play sets were The Imperial Gift (Part 1 to 3), released in August 2009 and distributed through Stronghold Stores as free sets.
 The learn to play set was Battle of Kyuden Tonbo (September 2010), featuring decks for Lion and Dragon.

 The Age of Conquest (Emperor Edition)

 This arc began with Emperor Edition.
 Originally scheduled for release November 2011, it was delayed until February 2012.
 The learn to play set, Honor and Treachery (December 2012), depicts a set of battles between the Phoenix and Scorpion clans.

 Ivory Edition

 This arc began with Ivory Edition, which released on March 24, 2014.
-The Ivory Edition seeks to streamline the rules and make the card text easier to read and understand.
-AEG is making a serious attempt to lower the entry barrier for new players (the complexity level has been seen as a stumbling block to attracting new players) while at the same time, retaining the richness and deep play that veteran L5R players have come to love.
-The learn to play set is "A matter of Honor" featuring the newly rewritten core rules of Ivory Edition.
-The clans featured in the learn to play set "A Matter of Honor" are the Crab Clan and the Lion Clan.
+The Ivory Edition sought to streamline the rules and make the card text easier to read and understand, with the intention of lowering the entry barrier for new players (the complexity level being seen as a stumbling block to new players) while at the same time retaining the deep play that established players enjoyed.
+The learn to play set is "A Matter of Honor" featured the Crab Clan and the Lion Clan and newly rewritten core rules of Ivory Edition.